 ACU offers excellent support services, such as counselling, study centers, job placement, tutoring, and computer labs.
 ACU can also help you to boost skills in studying, preparing for tests, selecting a major, and managing your schedule.
 These resources exist to help you, so make the most of them.

 3. Stay on top of your workload

-Having fun with new friends is important, but it can be easy to lose momentum and fall behind with study.
+Having fun with new friends is so important but it can be easy to lose momentum and fall behind with work.
 University will introduce a new style of teaching with less classroom time and more independent learning.
 Set reminders or have a diary with all your deadlines.
-It's easy to forget or miss something that is due, especially when you are also dealing with work, sport and a range of subjects at uni.
-And this way you can avoid those late-night cram sessions (trust me I've fallen into that trap before).
+It's easy to forget or miss something that is due especially when you are also dealing with work, sport and a range of subjects at uni, this way you can avoid those late-night cram sessions (trust me I've fallen into that trap before).

 4. Get to know your teachers